So you want to become a data scientist… that’s fantastic! But as you may already know (or may soon find out), it’s not quite that simple.

 Limiting your initial search to ONE industry has many benefits.
 Not only will this reduce the number of topics to study, but it will also allow you to start building invaluable domain knowledge and adding relevant portfolio projects.
 These will give you a huge edge during the interview process.

-Based on Glassdoor.com’s classifications, some popular industries for data scientists include:
+Based on Glassdoor.com’s classifications, the top 5 industries for data scientists are (ranked from most to fewest DS jobs):

-Therefore, we recommend going to Glassdoor.com > Jobs and then searching for data scientist positions in several cities you’d like to work in, then clicking the More > Industry dropdown to find a list of industries in those cities.
+Therefore, we recommend going to Glassdoor.com > Jobs and then searching for data scientist positions in several cities you’d like to work in, then clicking the More > All Industries dropdown to find a list of industries in those cities.
+Alternatively, you can filter for Work From Home Only jobs if you wish to work remotely.

 2. Pinpoint 5 target positions.